loafey/master-thesis/Thesis/TODO/Major.md

 ## References

-- [ ] "Nordmark, F. (2024).
-Towards a Practical Execution Model for
-  Functional Languages with Linear Types.": how to get? what is it?

 - [ ] "Place, O. A., & Cleveland, S. x86-64 TM Technology White Paper.":
   Strange.
 Assuming
   https://people.computing.clemson.edu/~mark/464/x86-64_wp.pdf is the